 Despite their desire to learn, the word “Concept” often leaves them confused after several attempts to decode and understand it.

-I occasionally start my explanation of concept from a very simple illustration I know they can relate with -A party.
+I occasionally start my explanation of a concept from a very simple illustration I know they can relate to -A party.

 I tell them to imagine they were all having a party and have decided the party for special reasons would be a “White party”.